 The output may be:<p>所有图片链接:/uploads/img1.jpg|/uploads/img2.jpg|/uploads/img3.jpg</p>

-If your content model has a custom field, for examplefeaturesIt may be a multi-select checkbox, with multiple featured options stored in the background.
-If these options are exposed to the template in the form of an array, you can directly concatenate.
+If your content model has a custom field, for examplefeaturesIt may be a multi-select box, storing multiple featured options on the back-end.
+If these options are exposed to the template as an array, you can directly connect them.

 {% archiveParams params %}